-- (B) Appeal Process: - (1) If a student has unusual or mitigating circumstances that prevented a student from completing the credit hours or GPA requirements, he or she may submit an appeal requesting to continue to receive federal financial aid.
+(B) Appeal Process:

+- (1) If a student has unusual or mitigating circumstances that prevented a student from meeting the GPA, completion rate or maximum timeframe requirements, he or she may submit an appeal requesting to continue to receive federal financial aid.
 Mitigating circumstances must be documented and approved by the Financial Aid Appeals Committee.
+Mitigating circumstances that will be considered include: the death of a relative, an injury or illness of the student, or other special circumstances.
 The committee will evaluate whether the circumstances prevented the student from completing the SAP requirements and determine that the student will be successful in future terms.
 The appeal must be submitted within the term in which a student is applying for continued federal financial aid.
 A student may only submit two appeals during his or her time at Stark State College.
-Rare exceptions will be made to this policy. - (2) If federal financial aid is reinstated as a result of the appeals process, a student is placed on probation for one term.
+Rare exceptions will be made to this policy. - (1) If federal financial aid is reinstated as a result of the appeals process, a student is placed on probation for one term.
 During the probationary period, a student must successfully complete all registered courses and achieve a 2.0 term grade point average.
 After one semester, if the student meets the probation requirements, the student will be placed on an academic plan and must continue to complete all registered courses and maintain a term 2.0 GPA.
 As long as a student is meeting the requirements of the academic plan, he or she will continue to receive aid.
-Once a student is at a 67 percent completion rate for all attempted courses and a 2.0 grade point average, he or she will go back to good standing. - (C) Appeal Procedure: - (1) Step One: A student must complete the Standards of Academic Progress Appeal form and submit it to Gateway Student Services along with an explanation and documentation of the reasons for failing to comply with the stated academic standards.
-The explanation must include what improvements a student has made that will ensure future academic success.
+Once a student is at a 67 percent completion rate for all attempted courses and a 2.0 grade point average, he or she will go back to good standing.

+(C) Appeal Procedure:
-- (2) Step Two: The Financial Aid Appeals Committee comprised of a member(s) of the financial aid department will review the appeal and render a decision. - (3) Step Three: A student will receive electronic notification of the decision of the Financial Aid Appeals Committee within ten business days of the committee meeting.
-The decision of the Financial Aid Appeals Committee is final.

-The committee reserves the right to establish parameters as part of the approval process.
-This includes, but is not limited to, restrictions of credit hours or specific courses, mandatory advising, or adherence to an academic plan.

-(4) If a student is approved for financial aid, he or she is encouraged to seek an academic advisor to review an academic plan.
+- (1) Step One: A student must complete the Standards of Academic Progress Appeal form and submit it to Gateway Student Services along with an explanation and documentation of the reasons for failing to comply with the stated academic standards.
+The explanation must include what improvements a student has made that will ensure future academic success. - (2) Step Two: The Financial Aid Appeals Committee comprised of member(s) of the financial aid department will review the appeal and render a decision. - (3) Step Three: A student will receive electronic notification of the decision of the Financial Aid Appeals Committee within ten business days of the committee meeting.
+The decision of the Financial Aid Appeals Committee is final. - The committee reserves the right to establish parameters as part of the approval process.
+This includes, but is not limited to, restrictions of credit hours or specific courses, mandatory advising, or adherence to an academic plan. - (4) If a student is approved for financial aid, he or she is encouraged to seek an academic advisor to review an academic plan.

+FEES

-FEES Policy No. 3357:15-18-09 Page 1 of 2 Effective: 10/15/2009 Revised: 02/28/2015 Revised: 03/01/2016 Revised: 06/05/2017 Revised: 06/04/2018 Revised: 04/01/2019 Revised: 06/07/2021 Revised: 06/06/2022
+Policy No. 3357:15-18-09 Page 1 of 2 Effective: 10/15/2009 Revised: 02/28/2015 Revised: 03/01/2016 Revised: 06/05/2017 Revised: 06/04/2018 Revised: 04/01/2019 Revised: 06/07/2021 Revised: 06/06/2022